Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Proof of Theorem

 Thus for $a$ small enough, $g(a,0,t) \leq k^{-3}$, in which case we have thanks to Equation \eqref{gronwalled} that for any $A$,

 Hence the conclusion.

 \end{proof}

-\begin{proof}[Proof of Lemma \ref{3imp2}]We divide the proof in three steps in order to make it easier to read.
-In the first step we define the quantity $\Lambda_{N,t_{n+1}}$ wich we then proceed to compute in the next two steps.
-In the second step we reformulate this quantity as a covariance and in the last one we use Proposition \ref{2concentration} to finalize the computations.
+\begin{proof}[Proof of Lemma \ref{3imp2}] We divide the proof in three steps in order to make it easier to read.
+In the first step we define the quantity $\Lambda_{N,t_{n+1}}$.
+In the second one we reformulate this quantity as a covariance and in the last one we use Proposition \ref{2concentration} to finish the computations.

 \textbf{Step 1:} With $U_{t_s}^{s,kN}$ a family of $d_s$ Haar unitary Brownian motions at time $t_s$ and size $kN$, we set

 we have,

 Thanks to Proposition 3.3 of \cite{deux} with $M=1$, we have that